dmpop/himo/README.md

 To add a new feature or fix issues yourself, follow the following steps.

-1. Fork the project's repository
+1. Fork the project's repository.
-2. Create a feature branch using the `git checkout -b new-feature` command
+2. Create a feature branch using the `git checkout -b new-feature` command.
-3. Add your new feature or fix bugs and run the `git commit -am 'Add a new feature'` command to commit changes
+3. Add your new feature or fix bugs and run the `git commit -am 'Add a new feature'` command to commit changes.
-4. Push changes using the `git push origin new-feature` command
+4. Push changes using the `git push origin new-feature` command.
-5. Submit a pull request
+5. Submit a pull request.

 ## Author